 The new redesign

 I was able to get to the grounds of the Gateway Arch easily using a rideshare service, though I remember having to walk a fairly short distance in order to get to the museum area.
 There are also public transport options for people who wish to use MetroBus, MetroLink, or the Downtown Trolley, however I opted to use the rideshare service because I am not familiar with any of the public transportation systems in St Louis.
 Before entering the museum, I had my bag searched and I had to go through a metal detector.
-Admission to the Gateway Arch Museum is free, though it costs money to actually go up in the Arch.
-Read more on the official museum website here.
+Admission to the Gateway Arch Museum is free, though it costs money to go inside the arch itself.

 The Gateway Arch Museum is right next to the arch itself.
 The museum building features an extended center path, with six exhibit areas to the left and right of the path.
 Each exhibit area is spacious and can accommodate large crowds and mobility aids with ease.
-Besides the museum, the building also has a gift shop and cafe- I loved the gooey butter cake fudge at the gift shop and also got a really cool necklace of the Gateway Arch.
+Besides the museum, the building also has a gift shop and cafe- I loved the gooey butter cake fudge and got a really cool necklace of the Gateway Arch that has become one of my favorite necklaces.

 The first thing I noticed- large print

-When I first walked into the museum, I had Google Assistant ready to read me the exhibit labels- read more about Google Assistant here.
+When I first walked into the museum, I had Google Assistant ready to read me the exhibit labels.
 I was pleasantly surprised to see that the needs of guests with low vision had been considered when designing exhibits, and there were large print labels available that described what was on display.
 Braille labels were added shortly after my visit as well.
-While I can’t speak for the accuracy of the Braille given that I’m not a Braille reader, I have heard that it’s a word for word copy of what is on the large print labels.
+While I can’t speak for the accuracy of Braille labels given that I’m not a Braille reader, I have heard that it’s a word for word copy of what is on the large print labels.

 Tactile map of the grounds